esesmuedgars/IdeaKit/README.md

 ### Logging into the application with Face ID or Touch ID

-[Apple](https://twitter.com/apple) provides a [sample code](https://developer.apple.com/documentation/localauthentication/logging_a_user_into_your_app_with_face_id_or_touch_id) showing how you can supplement your authentication scheme with biometric authentication, making it easy for users to access sensitive parts of your application.
+[Apple](https://twitter.com/apple) provide a [sample code](https://developer.apple.com/documentation/localauthentication/logging_a_user_into_your_app_with_face_id_or_touch_id) showing how you can supplement your authentication scheme with biometric authentication, making it easy for users to access sensitive parts of your application.

 ### Improving application's performance

-[Apple](https://twitter.com/apple) describes the continuous improvement cycle and shares a list of resources to model, measure, and boost the performance of your application in the following [article](https://developer.apple.com/documentation/metrickit/improving_your_app_s_performance).
+[Apple](https://twitter.com/apple) describe the continuous improvement cycle and share a list of resources to model, measure, and boost the performance of your application in the following [article](https://developer.apple.com/documentation/metrickit/improving_your_app_s_performance).

 ### Pushing background updates

-[Apple](https://twitter.com/apple) has an [article](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_background_updates_to_your_app) detailing how to deliver background notification to wake your application without displaying an alert, playing a sound, or badging your application's icon and updating it in the background.
+[Apple](https://twitter.com/apple) has an [article](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_background_updates_to_your_app) detailing how to deliver background notifications to wake your application without displaying an alert, playing a sound, or badging your application's icon and updating it in the background.

 ### Customizing the appearance of iOS application's notification alerts